- Explore One of Kyoto’s Most Picturesque Temples.

 Nishiki Market has been around 400 years.
 Five blocks long, the market easily deserves a few hours of browsing (maybe even multiple visits).
 Snack on bites of baby octopus, rice balls and mocha (rice cake that involves pounding).

-- Fall in Love with New Colors.
+- Fall in Love with Pretty Little Sweets.

 - Experience a Kaiseki Dinner.

 At The Ritz-Carlton, Kyoto, the Mizuki restaurant hosts a Kaiseki — a multicourse dinner traditional to Kyoto — in a serene setting.
 A few of the small plates you’ll enjoy: miso grilled salmon, steamed rice with roe, and deep-fried tofu topped with bonito flakes.

 Go on an adventure to find ancient Kyoto right before the city wakes up by joining Cycle Kyoto at 8:30am.
 It would take you to explore authentic Kyoto by visiting Gion area passing by a few temples by cycling.
 Immerse yourself in the history and enrich your experience with Kyoto.

 - Have a Sweet Start after the Exercise.

 After the morning exercise, treat yourself with matcha (green tea) sweets and a cup of coffee!
 Parfaits and pancakes are ubiquitous in Kyoto.
 You would see various types of matcha sweets such as spongy matcha pancakes, matcha soft serve and matcha tea cake.